-If you're anything like us at Pocket-lint, you're now super aware of the amount of data you give companies, like Apple.
+(Pocket-lint) - If you're anything like us at Pocket-lint, you're now super aware of the amount of data you give companies, like Apple.

 Whether it's granting full-on access to your social profiles, or casually leaving a trail of metadata, like when and who you messaged in an app, such as FaceTime, if you're on the internet, you're giving away information.
-The recent Cambridge Analytica scandal revealed how we continuously generate data, and that data might as well be the new oil.

 What we do online, the sites we visit, the things we buy, the people we message or call, the shows we watch... that's all user data, and it can be harvested and analysed to figure out who you are and what you're most likely to do next.
 Companies use that information to tailor ads, sell you relevant goods, and, in some cases, manipulate you.

 But consumers are becoming more aware of this business, and they want to know which companies track them and what type of information is stored on them.
-Currently, you can download a copy of your data from Facebook, Instagram, and many other sites and services.
+You can download a copy of your data from Facebook, Instagram, and many other sites and services.
 But what about Apple?
 Does it provide a similar data-download tool?

 Why, yes, it does.